TRADES: Generating Realistic Market Simulations with Diffusion Models: Introduction

 To address these shortcomings, we present our novel \textbf{TRA}nsformer-based Denoising \textbf{D}iffusion Probabilistic \textbf{E}ngine for LOB market \textbf{S}imulations (\textbf{TRADES}).
-TRADES generates realistic high-frequency market data,\footnote{They refer both to orders and LOB snapshots (see details in Sec. \ref{sec:lob_description} and Sec. \ref{dataset}).} which are time series, conditioned on past observations.
+TRADES generates realistic order flows that are time series, conditioned on past observations.
 We demonstrate that TRADES surpasses state-of-the-art (SoTA) methods in generating realistic and responsive market simulations.
 Importantly, due to its ability to handle multivariate time series generation, TRADES is adaptable to other domains requiring conditioned sequence data generation.
 Furthermore, TRADES readily adapts to an experimental agent introduced into the simulation, facilitating counterfactual market impact experiments.
-In summary, our contributions are: \begin{enumerate} \item \textbf{Realistic and responsive market simulation method:} We develop a Denoising Diffusion Probabilistic Engine for LOB Simulations (TRADES), exploiting a transformer-based neural network architecture.
-We remark that TRADES is easily adaptable to any multivariate time-series generation domain. \item \textbf{Plug-and-play framework:} We release \textbf{DeepMarket}, the first open-source Python framework for market simulation with deep learning.
+In summary, our contributions are: \begin{enumerate} \item \textbf{Realistic and responsive market simulation method:} We develop a Denoising Diffusion Probabilistic Engine for LOB Simulations (TRADES), exploiting a transformer-based neural network architecture. \item \textbf{DeepMarket}: We release \textbf{DeepMarket}, the first open-source Python framework for market simulation with deep learning.
 We also publish TRADES's implementation and checkpoints to promote reproducibility and facilitate comparisons and further research. \item \textbf{Synthetic LOB dataset:} We release a synthetic LOB dataset composed of the TRADES's generated simulations.
 We show in the results (section \ref{sec:results}) how the synthetic market data can be useful to train a deep learning model to predict stock prices. \item \textbf{New ``world'' agent for market simulations: } We extend ABIDES \cite{byrd2020abides}, an agent-based simulation environment, in our framework by introducing a new world agent class accompanied by a simulation configuration, which, given in input a trained generative model, creates limit order book market simulations.
 Our experimental framework does not limit the simulation to a single-world agent but enables the introduction of other trading agents, which interact among themselves and with the world agent.
 This defines a hybrid approach between deep learning-based and agent-based simulations. \item \textbf{First quantitative metric for market simulations:} The literature shows a notable absence of quantitative metrics to evaluate the generated market simulations.
 Typically, the evaluation relies on plots and figures.
 We posit that a robust and quantitative assessment is essential for the comparative analysis of various methodologies.
 To this end, we adapt the predictive score introduced in \cite{yoon2019time} to objectively and quantitatively evaluate the usefulness of the generated market data. \item \textbf{Extensive experiments assessing usefulness, realism, and responsiveness:} We perform a suite of experiments to demonstrate that TRADES-generated market simulations abide by these three principles.
 We show how TRADES outperforms SoTA methods \cite{byrd2020abides,coletta2022learning, coletta2021towards,vyetrenko2020get} according to the adopted predictive score and illustrate how TRADES follows the established stylized facts in financial markets \cite{vyetrenko2020get}. \end{enumerate}